Beachwood office

 This is ideal for patients who want a subtle, natural look.

-While different lip-enhancing procedures and products can produce excellent results, the ideal choice for you will depend on your esthetic goals and on the physical characteristics of your lips.
+While different lip-enhancing procedures and products can produce excellent results, the ideal choice for you will depend on your aesthetic goals and on the physical characteristics of your lips.

 If you’re leaning more toward a Botox™ lip flip, you can expect the following benefits: